 Action:

-When necessary, the parent’s lawyer should seek court orders to compel the child welfare agency to provide frequent, unsupervised visitation to the client.
-The lawyer may also need to take action to enforce previously entered orders.
+When necessary, the parent’s lawyer should seek court orders to compel the child welfare agency to provide frequent, unsupervised visitation to the parent client.
+The parent’s lawyer may also need to take action to enforce previously entered orders.

 Action: